pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 4. Poll regularly, or run within a task

 > **Error handling note:**
-> Parameter type/value checking & error handling is responsibility of business logic API interface.
+> Parameter type/value checking & error handling is responsibility of business logic.
 > API Server only checks for presence of required parameters.

 ### Basic Implementation Example